 |Total Enrollment (Fall 2017)*||26,756||25,989||N/A|

 |Campus Setting||Large suburb||Large suburb||Large suburb|

-Source: *National Center for Education Statistics' (NCES) College Navigator, **Nassau County Emergency Medical Services Academy.
+Sources: *National Center for Education Statistics, **Nassau County Emergency Medical Services Academy

 Other Training Options

-EMT training is also offered through the Emergency Medical Institute at North Shore-Long Island Jewish Health System in Lake Success.
-It offered the first paramedic training program in Nassau County and currently certifies more than 350 emergency service workers annually.
+EMT training is also offered through the Emergency Medical Institute at Northwell Health in Hempsted.
+It currently educates more than 1,000 emergency medical workers annually.
 The Nassau County Fire Police Emergency Medical Services Academy at Nassau University Medical Center in East Meadow offers original and refresher EMT training for basic, critical care and paramedic certification.